kenspy/linkedin-ror/README.md

-# LinkedIn Ruby on Rails
+# LinkedIn Clone Ruby on Rails
-A responsive LinkedIn Application built using Ruby on Rails
+A responsive LinkedIn Clone Application built using Ruby on Rails